 11x.ai positions Alice as a digital employee that handles campaigns autonomously.
 Alice manages lead search, writes sequences, and handles outreach across both email and LinkedIn.

-Alice's primary advantage is its multi-channel execution.
-Once you define your campaign rules, Alice researches prospects, drafts connection notes, and executes follow-up schedules.
-This end-to-end automation reduces the daily management overhead for your sales team.
+Alice's main advantage is multi-channel execution.
+Once you set campaign rules, Alice researches prospects, drafts connection notes, and runs follow-up schedules.
+That cuts daily management for the sales team.

 However, Alice is best evaluated as a serious GTM implementation, not a casual subscription.
 11x's public positioning is enterprise-heavy: digital workers, live demos, custom deployment, and pipeline outcomes.
 That can be attractive if you have a mature sales motion and enough volume to justify the setup.